 Will Rising Interest Rates Adversely Affect the Property Market?

-Theoretically, an increase in interest rates can negatively affect the property market by softening demand for buildings and homes.
+Theoretically, an increase in interest rates in the real estate market can negatively affect the property market by softening demand for buildings and homes.
 Fewer people would borrow money at such high costs just to buy a house.
 Many would prefer to sit and wait till it’s cheaper to take on a mortgage.

 However, Jonathan Woloshin, a real-estate, and lodging analyst suggest that most potential homebuyers will be able to handle a slight rise in loan rates that’s lower than 1%.
 He says that, though we’re mindful of how an increase in mortgage rates can affect buyer psychology and finances, it’s essential to appreciate what it means for one’s monthly payment.